 North King County Enhanced Shelter at The Oaks

-In addition to providing core shelter services, we provide enhanced case management services (24 x 7) to collaboratively provide a broad range of supports including healthcare (physical & behavioral), personal stabilization resources (ID, DSHS, criminal justice, etc.) and life needs, workforce access and skills practices that help people rebuild their lives and exit the shelter into housing with the resources and resiliency needed to remain housed and move forward with their lives.
-All referrals must be submitted through a case manager or service provider.
+In addition to core shelter services, we provide enhanced case management services and 24 x 7 staffing to collaboratively provide access to a broad range of supports including healthcare (physical & behavioral), personal stabilization resources (ID, DSHS, criminal justice, etc.), social security & disability entitlement programs, housing vouchers, life skills, and workforce/education access that help people rebuild their lives and exit the shelter into housing with the resources and resiliency needed to remain housed and move forward with their lives.
 We do not accept self referrals.
-Referrals can be submitted by clicking here.
+Learn more about Referrals by clicking here.

 God’s Li’l Acre Day Center (GLA)